List of Pixar films: ShadeMaker

 In 2010, Henry Selick formed a joint venture with Pixar called Cinderbiter Productions, which was to exclusively produce stop-motion films.
 Its first project under the deal, a film titled ShadeMaker was set to be released on October 4, 2013, but was canceled in August 2012 due to creative differences.
 Selick was given the option to shop ShadeMaker (now titled The Shadow King) to other studios.
-Selick later stated in interviews that the film suffered from interference from John Lasseter who Selick claimed came in and constantly changed elements of the script and production that ended up balooning the budget that would lead to its cancelation.
+Selick later stated in interviews that the film suffered from interference from John Lasseter who Selick claimed came in and constantly changed elements of the script and production that ended up raising the budget that would lead to its cancelation.
+By November 2022, it was announced that Selick had reacquired the rights for The Shadow King from Disney and that he might revive the project.